 Where ICT provides auditory modes of operation, some users will need the ICT to provide enhanced audio features.

 NOTE 1: Enhancement of the audio clarity, reduction of background noise, increased range of volume and greater volume in the higher frequency range can contribute towards meeting this clause.

+NOTE 2: The use of personal headsets and induction loops can contribute towards meeting this clause.

-NOTE 2: Users with limited hearing may also benefit from non-hearing access (see clause 4.2.4).
+NOTE 3: Users with limited hearing may also benefit from non-hearing access (see clause 4.2.4).